Bond Basics: How to Buy and Sell

 Don't worry about following this exercise too closely.
 It's presented not as a mathematical model for you to use, but as an example of the kinds of considerations that affect the value of a bond you might buy or sell at a discount.

 Be sure there's an easy exit.
-Although you may buy a bond firmly intending to hold it to maturity, it usually doesn't make sense to freeze yourself into an investment.
-Ordinary investors should restrict themselves to investment-grade bonds that can be priced and sold easily to other investors.
+Although you may buy a bond intending to hold it to maturity, you may need to cash it earlier than you planned.
+Marketability and liquidity are important factors to consider.
+Ordinary investors may want to limit themselves to investment-grade bonds that can be easily priced and sold to other investors.
+Having an exit strategy for hard times can help you to always get the most from your investments.